 less than approximately RVR 4000.

 2) Automatic Landing Systems.
 As an example of modern airborne

 equipment, the autoland is often standard on many new airplanes.
-This
+This modern

-without the autoland.
 Autoland also refers to the landing that is accomplished with the autoland engaged.